-In Focused Acceptance Commitment Therapy (FACT), we take a transdiagnostic approach to the mental health problem.
+In Focused Acceptance Commitment Therapy (FACT) and Acceptance Commitment Therapy (ACT), we take a transdiagnostic approach to solve mental health problems.
 This is ideal for General Practice and has less impact on future insurance issues.

 What does transdiagnostic mean?